maurovm/thesis_template/README.md

 # DPhil/PhD thesis template
 ---

-LaTeX template for an undergraduate 4th year project (4YP) report or a DPhil/PhD thesis for a student of the Department of Engineering Science at the University of Oxford.
+LaTeX template for a 4th year project (4YP) report or a DPhil/PhD thesis for a student of the Department of Engineering Science at the University of Oxford.
 The typical 4YP report contains around 50 pages, whereas a DPhil thesis can contain 250 pages.
-Therefore, there are two class templates
+The main LaTeX class file is "mvdocument.cls".
-provided: "4ypdocument.cls" for a 4YP report, and "dphilthesis.cls" for a DPhil thesis.
+Two sample documents are provided: "sample_4yp_report.tex" and "sample_dphil_thesis.tex" for a 4YP report and DPhil thesis respectively. thesis.

 Requirements